rmaicle/dlang-guide/basic_types/integral/literals/index.md

 ---

 Integer literals are a series of consecutive characters that the compiler interprets as an integral type.
-Literal prefixes tell the compiler that a certain integer literal is of a certain number system aside from the usual decimal format.
+Literal prefixes tell the compiler that a certain integer literal is of a certain number system aside from the default decimal number system.
 Literal suffixes tell the compiler that a certain integer literal belongs to a certain group like signed, unsigned.
 Literal digit separators are used for formatting integer literals.